-Jikiden Reiki Seminars are a replica (as far as possible) of those taught by Chujiro Hayashi which were attended in 1930 by Wasaburo Sugano and his wife, and then attended in 1938 by Chiyoko Yamaguchi, she wasn’t alone, with her sister and other family member learning as well.
+As far as possible, Jikiden Reiki seminars are replicas of those taught by Chujiro Hayashi and attended in 1930 by Wasaburo Sugano, his wife, and later by Chiyoko Yamaguchi, her sister and other family members.

 The Jikiden Reiki practitioner workshops consist of the following levels:

 Shoden – parts 1,2, and 3 taught over 2 days